neurocyte/flow/README.md

 ## MacOS

-On MacOS you will need to link Flow against a MacOS build of notcurses 3.0.9.
+On MacOS you will need to link Flow against a MacOS build of **notcurses 3.0.9**.
 This is easiest with `brew`:

 ```shell